Enthronement of the Japanese emperor: Proclaiming enthronement at the main palace

 The third part of the ceremony, called Sokuirei-Seiden-no-gi (即位礼正殿の儀), is the ritual to proclaim and congratulate the enthronement.
-It is the core part; the last such ceremony was held on October 22, 2019, for Naruhito.

-This ancient rite was traditionally held in Kyoto, the former capital of Japan; beginning in 1990, it is done in Tokyo.
-The 1990 enthronement of Akihito was the first to be covered on television, and have Imperial Guards in political traditional uniforms.
-It was done indoors, with the elevated stand placed inside the Imperial Palace complex.
+This ancient rite was traditionally held in Kyoto, the former capital of Japan.
+Following the promulgation of the postwar constitution, it has been done in Tokyo.
 Only part of the ritual is public, and the regalia itself is generally seen only by the emperor and a few Shinto priests.
-First came a three-hour ceremony in which the new emperor ritually informed his ancestors that the enthronement is about to take place.
-This was followed by the enthronement itself, which takes place per tradition in an enclosure called the Takamikura, containing a great square pedestal upholding three octagonal pedestals topped by a simple chair.
-This was surrounded by an octagonal pavilion with curtains, surmounted by a great golden Phoenix.
-At the same time, the empress, in full dress regalia, moved to a smaller adjacent throne beside her husband's.
-Traditional drums were, at this point of the ceremony, beaten to start the proceedings.
+First comes a three-hour ceremony in which the new emperor ritually informs his ancestors that the enthronement is about to take place.
+This is then followed by the enthronement itself.
+The throne is an enclosure called the Takamikura, containing a great square pedestal upholding three octagonal pedestals and a simple chair.
+This is surrounded by an octagonal pavilion with curtains, surmounted by a great golden phoenix.
+At the same time, the empress, in full dress regalia, moves to a smaller adjacent throne beside her husband's.
+Traditional drums are beaten to start the proceedings.

-The new emperor proceeded to the chair, where after being seated, the Kusanagi, Yasakani no Magatama, privy seal and state seal were placed on stands next to him.
-A simple wooden sceptre was presented to the emperor, who faced his prime minister standing in an adjacent courtyard, representing the Japanese people.
-The emperor offered an address announcing his accession to the throne, calling upon his subjects to single-mindedly assist him in attaining all of his aspirations.
-His prime minister replied with an address promising fidelity and devotion, followed by a "three cheers of Banzai" from all of those present.
-The timing of this last event was precisely synchronized, so that Japanese around the world could join in the "Banzai" shout at precisely the moment that it was being offered in Kyoto or in Tokyo.
+The emperor then proceeds to his chair.
+The Kusanagi no Tsurugi, Yasakani no Magatama, privy seal and state seal are placed on stands next to the emperor.
+A simple wooden sceptre is presented to the emperor, who faces the prime minister standing in an adjacent courtyard, representing the Japanese people.
+The emperor makes a speech followed by one from the prime minister.
+This is followed by three cheers of banzai from all of those present.

 This moment of the rite ends with the firing of a 21-gun salute by the Japan Self-Defense Forces.
 After this, both seals and the two regalia items are carried off the imperial pavilion.